-- Eliminate the 'corridor method' and requires the recognition of re-measurements (including actuarial gains and losses) arising in the reporting period in other comprehensive income; - Change the measurement and presentation of certain components of the defined benefit cost.
-The net amount in profit or loss is affected by the removal of the expected return on plan assets and interest cost components and their replacement by a net interest expense or income based on the net defined benefit asset or liability: and - Enhance disclosures, including more information about the characteristics of defined benefit plans and related risks.
+- arising in the reporting period in other comprehensive income; - or loss is affected by the removal of the expected return on plan assets and interest cost components and their replacement by a net interest expense or income based on the net defined benefit asset or liability: and

 Under the amendments, employee benefits 'expected to be settled wholly' (as opposed to 'due to be settled' under the superseded version of AASB 119) within twelve (12) months after the end of the reporting period are short-term benefits, and are therefore not discounted when calculating leave liabilities.
-As the Group does not expect all annual leave for all employees to be used wholly within twelve (12) months of the end of reporting period, annual leave is included in 'other long-term benefit' and discounted when calculating the leave liability.
+As the Group does not expect all annual leave for all employees to be used wholly within twelve (12) months of the end of reporting period, annual leave is included in 'other longterm benefit' and discounted when calculating the leave liability.
 This change has had no impact on the presentation of annual leave as a current liability in accordance with AASB 101 Presentation of Financial Statements.